Navier-Stokes Equations with Fractional Dissipation and Associated Doubly Stochastic Yule Cascades: Fractional Navier-Stokes equations as a mean flow equation

-We note that \eqref{eq:822191} can also be viewed as a recursion defined on {\em a Doubly Stochastic Yule Cascade} (DSY): $\bY=\{Y_v\}_{v\in\T}$ built on a binary tree $\T=\{\theta\}\bigcup\left(\cup_{n=1}^\infty\{1,2\}^n\right)$ rooted at $\theta$, where $Y_\theta=Y$ is an exponential random variable with intensity $|\xi|^2$, $Y_1$ and $Y_2$ are the exponential random variables with intensities $|W_1|^2$ and $|W_2|^2$, and so on down the tree $\T$, see \autoref{dsy} and \autoref{Section3} for a more complete definition.
-In this context, the following two parameters, one stochastic and the other deterministic, play an essential role in construction of a well-defined solution process.
+Applying the Definition \eqref{eq:822191} repeatedly with $\bX$ being replaced by $\bX^{(1)}$ and then by $\bX^{(2)}$, one arrives at a {\em doubly stochastic Yule cascade} $\bY=\{Y_v\}_{v\in\T}$ indexed by a binary tree $\T=\{\root\}\bigcup\left(\cup_{n=1}^\infty\{1,2\}^n\right)$ rooted at $\root$, where $Y_\root$ is an exponential random variable with intensity $|\xi|^{2\gamma}$, $Y_1$ and $Y_2$ are, conditionally on $Y_\root$, the exponential random variables with intensities $|W_1|^{2\gamma}$ and $|W_2|^{2\gamma}$, and so on down the tree $\T$.
+A more detailed description is in \autoref{dsy} and \autoref{Section3}.
+As defined below, the \emph{explosion time} which is stochastic and the \emph{critical time of integrability} which is deterministic play an essential role in the construction of a solution process. \begin{defin} For any vertex $v=(v_1,v_2,...,v_n)\in\T$, denote by $|v|=n$ the genealogical height of $v$, and $v|j=(v_1,...,v_j)$ the truncation up to the $j$'th generation with the convention that $v|0=\root$. \begin{enumerate}[(i)] \item The (stochastic) \emph{explosion time} is defined by